GrahamCampbell/Laravel-GitHub/README.md

 $ composer require graham-campbell/github php-http/guzzle6-adapter
 ```

+As an example, I've used the `php-http/guzzle6-adapter`, but you may install any package that "provides" `php-http/client-implementation`.

 Instead, you may of course manually update your require block and run `composer update` if you so choose:

 ```json